jpomfret/GitDemo/Lessons/Lesson3.md

     ```

     If you just type `git push` you'll get a message that there isn't a matching branch and you need to use --set-upstream

+### Stage 3 - Create a PR

+1. Open GitHub and navigate to either your repo or the [upstream repo](https://github.com/jpomfret/GitDemo).
+2. You should see a highlighted bar suggesting you 'Compare & pull request'
+3. Fill in the form and submit the PR for approval.
+4. Upstream repo owner or someone with permissions can merge it in.